Božidar Jakac: Work

 Jakac's first steps in the arts were literary and musical in nature, since he was not sure yet which branch of the arts he preferred.
 However, as he discovered the fine art he was hooked on it once and for all.
 In his teenager years, he created watercolors of scenes from nature and of the Novo Mesto landscape, distinguished by reduced Realism, Mood Impressionism and the exploration of light effects, as well as by discovery and establishment of his pastel technique.

 After the departure to Prague he progressed rapidly in his artistic development and incorporated many of the elements of Cubism, Expressionism and Abstract art in his works.
 Although he liked to picture the landscape of the Czech lands, he preferred the poetic landscape of his home region Lower Carniola (Dolenjska), full of shades and veiled atmosphere.
 On his travels abroad in the 1930s, Jakac photographed and painted what he saw, giving his work an important documentary value.
 His art slowly transformed itself into lyrical realism.

-Jakac was an excellent portraitist who depicted a number of prominent Slovenes and Yugoslavs, friends and very often also himself.
-In 1940 he painted a portrait of the Slovenian poet France Prešeren, which became one of the emblematic rafigurations of the national poet.
-In the 1970s, his portraits were used in a series of Yugoslav postage stamps.

 After the war Jakac continued to paint landscapes of the dynamic Lower Carniola.
 Some of Jakac's best works (The Teran Vine, The Last Stars) originate from his late period, when he created symbolistically-charged colored woodcuts.
 Jakac was essentially a black-and-white artist.
 His favourite painting technique was chalk pastel, which appealed to him due to its mellowness and the possibility for quick painting during his numerous travels.

+Jakac was an excellent portraitist who depicted a number of prominent Slovenes and Yugoslavs, friends and very often also himself.
+In 1940 he painted a portrait of the Slovenian poet France Prešeren, which became one of the emblematic rafigurations of the national poet.
+Between 1949 and 1974, his portraits and other drawings were used in a series of Yugoslav postage stamps.
 Jakac was also one of the pioneers of the Slovene cinema.
 He produced several black-and-white documentary vedutas of Novo Mesto, which made him the first Slovene master of camera.

 Today, many of the works of Jakac are permanently exhibited in Božidar Jakac Gallery in Kostanjevica na Krki and in Jakac House in Novo Mesto.
 His films are kept by the Archives of the Republic of Slovenia.